How to get from Antigua to Panajachel

 Return: Panajachel to Antigua

-Return shuttles from Panajachel usually depart at 07:00 and 14:00.
+Return shuttles depart from Panajachel usually at 07:00 and 14:00 hrs.
 Book the night before at any agency on Panajachel's main boulevard.
 The return trip may take longer if there is traffic in the Guatemala City metropolitan area.

 Related pages